top of page

 The True Meaning of Being a Survivor

-When people hear the word survivor, they often picture someone who has been through a life-threatening event and made it out alive.
+When people hear the word survivor, they often picture someone who has faced a life-threatening event and emerged alive.
 A plane crash.
 An illness.
 A natural disaster.
-But survival is not only about still breathing after the storm it’s about what you choose to do with that breath.
+But survival is not just about breathing after the storm; it’s about what you choose to do with that breath.
 Being a survivor is less about the event itself and more about the ongoing act of reclaiming your life, your identity, and your power.

 Survival Is Not Weakness, It Is Strength

 Too often, survivors are mislabelled.
 People might say, “She’s damaged,” or “He’s broken.”
-That kind of language suggests that what happened to you has the final say on who you are.
+Such language suggests that what happened to you has the final say on who you are.
 But the truth is the opposite: survival is proof of strength.

 Being a survivor means refusing to be defined solely by what you endured.
-It means allowing your story to include pain, but also persistence.
-It is about recognizing that strength is not about never breaking, it’s about breaking and finding the courage to piece yourself back together.
+It means allowing your story to include pain but also persistence.
+It is about recognising that strength is not about never breaking; it’s about breaking and finding the courage to piece yourself back together.

 Survivorship Is Healing at Your Own Pace